biw/myCUinfo-API/README.md

 About
 -----
-This is a python wrapper for the [myCUinfo System](http://mycuinfo.colorado.edu) at the [University of Colorado Boulder](http://colorado.edu).
-It uses the [python requests library](http://python-requests.org) to scrape the data for any given student with valid login credentials.
-It currently is read only (you can't edit you classes with it) but I have plans on adding functionality to add/remove classes.
+A python wrapper for the [myCUinfo System](http://mycuinfo.colorado.edu) at the [University of Colorado Boulder](http://colorado.edu).

 NOTE: I am not affiliated with the development of the myCUinfo system.
 This project has no indorsement by the University of Colorado.